Custom Models

 Enter configuration

-Refresh model list
+Refresh the model list

 Open and close Beaver settings to refresh the model list